jsenv/core/readme.md

 It has naturally evolved to cover the core needs of a JavaScript project.

 - :exploding_head: Execute HTML files as tests
-- :relieved: A single tool for the whole developer experience (dev + test + build)
+- :sparkles: A single tool for the whole developer experience
-- :sparkles: Same dev experience for source and test files
 - :ok_hand: Seamless integration with standard HTML, CSS and JS

 # Demo